 Bring along an extra bag to throw your wet bathing suits in.
 This can be just a grocery store bag or a clean trash bag from your hotel room.

 What to Pack for a Day at The Beach

 There are so many different beach blankets you can find.
 We like to find a beach blanket that folds up into a bag so you can easily transport it and that dries quickly.

 This one below is great because it has pockets for your stuff and has stakes to hold the blanket down on windy days

-Fitted Sheet Hack – Use a fitted sheet as your blanket.
+Use a fitted sheet as your blanket to keep the sand off your blanket.
 You can place your cooler and bags to hold the sides up inside the fitted sheet.
 The sheet will go up higher and help keep the sand out.
 Which is pretty cool plus cheap.

-11. Beach Bag – For the beach, you need a big beach bag for your towels but also one that has pockets to hold smaller things like your keys.
-Bonus is finding one that will also brush off the sand.
+For the beach, you need a big beach bag for your towels but also one that has pockets to hold smaller things like your keys.
+The bonus is finding one that will also brush off the sand.

 I love this beach bag because it folds up easily to pack in a suitcase and has tons of pockets.

 Save money when traveling by picking up some beach toys at the local dollar store or grocery store when you get there.